1985 American League Championship Series

-The 1985 American League Championship Series was played between the Kansas City Royals and the Toronto Blue Jays from October 8 to 16.
+The 1985 American League Championship Series was a semifinal matchup in Major League Baseball's 1985 postseason played between the Kansas City Royals and the Toronto Blue Jays from October 8 to 16.
 Major League Baseball decided to extend the Championship Series in both leagues from its best-of-five (1969–1984) to the current best-of-seven format starting with this year, and it proved pivotal in the outcome of the ALCS.
 The Blue Jays seemingly put a stranglehold on the Series, earning a three games to one lead over the Royals after four games.
 However, Kansas City staged an improbable comeback, winning the next three games to win the American League Championship Series four games to three.
 The Royals would proceed to defeat their cross-state rivals, the St. Louis Cardinals, in the World Series four games to three.

 Background

 The Royals had long been a contending team in the American League, with great regular season success but frustration in the playoffs.
 They won three consecutive American League West division titles from 1976 to 1978, only to be defeated in the ALCS all three years by the New York Yankees.
 The Royals did manage to defeat the Yankees and win the ALCS in 1980; however, they lost the World Series to the Philadelphia Phillies four games to two.
 In 1984, K.C. again won the West Division, but were swept in the ALCS by the eventual World champion Detroit Tigers, who won 20 more games during the regular season than the Royals.
 1985 saw the Royals post a record of 91–71 (.562) winning another West Division pennant, ahead of the California Angels by a game.

 By contrast, the Blue Jays franchise was established in 1977, and the late 1970s and early 1980s for them were marked by the challenges faced by an expansion team.
 Beginning in 1982, however, they played increasingly solid seasons, achieving their first winning season in 1983 and finishing second in the American League East in 1984 behind Detroit.
 1985 proved to be a breakout year for Toronto, as they rode strong offense and pitching to the second-best record in Major League Baseball, at 99–62 (.615), winning the AL East by two games over the Yankees.

-The playoff format was changed prior to this season to give the participating team with the better regular season record home field adavtage for the ALCS.
+The playoff format was changed prior to this season to give the participating team with the better regular season record home field advantage for the ALCS.
 As a result, the Eastern division champion had the home-field advantage for the second consecutive year.
 From 1969–84 in the ALCS, the Western division champion automatically had home-field advantage in odd-numbered years and the Eastern division champion had it in even-numbered years.